 Katrina has appeared in various other cases involving scientific issues, including personal injuries, professional negligence and conspiracy, and is interested in any matter which calls for scientific expertise in any field of law.

-Katrina is also a mediator (Harvard certified and accredited by Australian Disputes Centre), and was on a World Trade Organisation IP Disputes Settlement Panel.
+Katrina is also a mediator (Harvard certified and accredited by Australian Disputes Centre).

 Professional Recognition

 Katrina Howard SC is internationally recognised in the field of patent litigation in life sciences.